sagemath/trac_to_gh/Issue 2010.md

 # Issue 2010: crap -- libpng contains lots and lots of weird (OS X?) temp or meta files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2010

 Original creator: was